NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/05_dissolved_quantities.md

 	module("DIN processes", air, soil, gw, river, water, in, temp))
 ```

-When you have a `var` with a *location* like `soil.water.in` that consists of a quantity `water` followed by another quantity `din` we say that the second quantity is *dissolved* in the first.
+When you have a `var` with a *location* like `soil.water.in` that contains a quantity `water` followed by another quantity `in` we say that the second quantity is *dissolved* in the first.
 When the `var` is declared, we can provide two units for it.
 The first is the mass (or volume) unit, and the second the concentration unit.

 The concentration unit must always be [convertible](../units.html#conversion) to the mass unit divided by the unit of the water (or whatever quantity you dissolve in).
 For instance, in our soil DIN example, the mass unit is `[k g, m-2]`, the concentration unit is `[m g, l-1]`, and the water unit is `[m m]`.
 Since